ThibautCantet/workshop-event-sourcing/workshop5-projections.md

 ### Booking raiio

 Now, let's add the *booking ratio* in the statistics !
-* add some event handlers in the `StatisticsUpdateManager` to catch any seat booking event, end store the seat booking number with the `StatisticsRepository` ()
+* add some event handlers in the `StatisticsUpdateManager` to catch any seat booking event, end store the seat booking number with the `StatisticsRepository`.
-* add in the `showStatistics` command the read and computation of book ratio in the statistics report !
+* add in the `showStatistics` command the read and computation of book ratio in the statistics report.

 After that, `ConferenceBookingStatisticsTest` should pass green !